uiskill.sh

 page-archetypes.md

 Claude Code reads SKILL.mdand follows the instructions.
+Agent Skills output the standard Anthropic format directly — compatible with Claude.ai upload.
 For Cursor and Windsurf, use the "Copy" options on each skill's detail page.

 4